mumbereh/Budget_App/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my code reviewer and microverse community
+I would like to thank Gregoire Vella whose design served as a blueprint I would like to thank my code reviewer and microverse community

 <p align="right">(<a href="#readme-top">back to top</a>)</p>